Community Health Ambassadors

 Ambassadors are local people who, within their own community or organisation, share information on NHS campaigns or health service developments.
 They can do this in any way they choose and are provided with the information and detail to ensure they are sharing the most relevant information.

-Since the scheme started in 2018 our ambassadors have distributed ‘Stay Well This Winter’ leaflets, consultation information and invitations to events and meetings to diverse networks such as healthy walking groups, dementia cafes, Christmas markets, nursery / play groups and through local radio.
+Since the scheme started in 2018 our ambassadors have distributed ‘'Help us, help you' leaflets, consultation information and invitations to events and meetings to diverse networks such as healthy walking groups, dementia cafes, Christmas markets, nursery / play groups and through local radio.

 Ambassadors also act as a way to feedback into our commissioning plans –This is a vital step to ensure that the plans and strategic decisions have listened to the people they will directly affect.